AleksandarPredic/shortcodes-custom-css/README.md

 	),
 ```

-Shortcode class sufix you can use if you need hover on some element.
+Shortcode class sufix will add some sufix after class name or even new class.
+You can use thsi if you need hover on some element.
 In that case you need two elements with the same shortcode_element and one of them should have shortcode_class_sufix :hover.
 ```
 	array(
 		"param_name" => "text_color",